 His thick brown hair and chocolate-brown eyes left me weak in the knees.
 And the best part was that this handsome hunk of a man had a tattered Bible in his lap.
 He laughed easily, prayed humbly and read intently.
 I was smitten from the first time I laid eyes on Steve.

 After a few weeks, he finally asked me out on a date.
-We continued seeing each other over the next several weeks, but I was still accepting invitations from others as well.
+We continued seeing each other over the next several weeks.
 One night, Steve asked me to a college football game, and I agreed to go.
 Then he said, “Can I just ask you?
 Will you go with me to all of the football games for the rest of the year?”

 “I’m not going to answer that question,” I replied.
 “You’ll just have to ask me each week.”

 Looking back on those early days, what I was really saying was that I wanted to be pursued.
 None of this blanket invitation for the entire fall business.
 I wanted to be wooed and won.
 Even though he had me the moment I saw him sitting on the shag carpet floor, I didn’t want him to know that.
 I wanted him to show me I was worth putting forth the effort to capture my heart.
 Isn’t that the desire of every woman’s heart?

 And nobody does it better than God.
 Everyday He proves that you are worth it!

 In God’s all-out pursuit of my heart, of your heart, He sings through a child’s voice, speaks through a bird’s call, shouts through the claps of thunder and calls out through the rising sun.

 What is the key to experiencing God’s passionate pursuit?
 It’s simple really.
 We must recognize and acknowledge His presence as we live and move and have our being in Him.
 Acts 17:28 must be more than a nice Bible verse; it must become a way of life.